 The Partners GME office and the hospital offer a number of important resources related to wellness and wellbeing, including assistance in getting a primary care doctor, a BWH faculty/trainee mental health program, an episodic care clinic on hospital grounds, an employee assistant program, a lease guaranty program, taxi vouchers, and discounted membership to Bodyscapes Fitness.
 In addition, the Department has a representative on the Resident/Fellow Well-being Task Force.

 The resources of the Department of Pathology support a full range of educational programs at Harvard Medical School (HMS), the Harvard T.H.
 Chan School of Public Health (HSPH) and the Graduate School of Arts and Sciences (GSAS), and active participation in teaching is strongly encouraged for faculty and trainees in the Department.
 Faculty, fellows, and trainees of the Department of Pathology serve as instructors; faculty typically participate in these courses as course directors or lead instructors, while trainees participate as laboratory instructors and discussion group leaders.
 To encourage and recognize teaching, residents in the Department of Pathology are appointed as Clinical Fellows at HMS.
-Please visit our Medical School Education and Training page for more information.
+Please visit our Medical and Graduate School Education page for more information.

 Brigham and Women’s Hospital is located in Boston, Massachusetts, affording our residents access to the many amenities of Boston and New England.